Seeed-Studio/Seeed_Arduino_rpcWiFi/README.md

 Contributing to this software is warmly welcomed.
 You can do this basically by forking, committing modifications and then pulling requests (follow the links above for operating guide).
 Adding change log and your contact into file header is encouraged.
 Thanks for your contribution.

-Seeed Studio is an open hardware facilitation company based in Shenzhen, China.
-Benefiting from local manufacture power and convenient global logistic system, we integrate resources to serve new era of innovation.
-Seeed also works with global distributors and partners to push open hardware movement.